gportella/nucleosome_positioning_proxies/README.md

+# Tools to assess the intrinsic nucleosome positioning from sequence information alone.

-# Compute dinucleotide (AA/TA/TT) periodicity, elastic energy to form a nucleosome, or prediction of nucleosome occupancy/free energy based on sequence periodicity
+Computes dinucleotide (AA/TA/TT) periodicity, elastic energy to form a nucleosome, and a prediction of nucleosome occupancy/free energy based on sequence periodicity

 For the analysis of multiple short sequences (~200 bp).
 Expects fasta file with one or more sequences, computes averaged periodicity